OpenCIOC/ciocwordpressfeed/README.md

 # ciocwordpressfeed
 WordPress Plugin for displaying simple data feeds from CIOC Software

-To use the CIOC Volunteer Plugin in WordPress, download
+To use the CIOC Basic Feeds Plugin in WordPress, download

 https://github.com/OpenCIOC/ciocwordpressfeed/raw/master/cioc-volunteer.zip